Jessijiaqi/510/README.md

 ## How to run
 Open the terminal and follow the steps:
 - Clone the repository
-- Use "pip install streamlit" command to run
+- Use "streamlit run app.py" command to run